Prezi Case Study

 In addition to using Redshift, Prezi relies on several other AWS database components including Amazon Relational Database Service (Amazon RDS) to operate and scale SQL Server in the cloud; Amazon DynamoDB, to store metadata and move data between applications; Amazon ElastiCache to deploy, operate, and scale an in-memory cache in the cloud; and Amazon Simple Storage Service (Amazon S3) to store user presentations and back up its other databases.
 “We’re a presentation software provider, and building a scalable database and storage system is not one of our competencies,” says Nagy.
 “With AWS, we don’t have to do any maintenance, and our databases automatically scale to fit our needs.”

 For analytics, Prezi is tapping Amazon Elastic MapReduce (Amazon EMR), which allows developers to easily and cost-effectively process vast amounts of data.
-And for computing, the company uses Amazon Elastic Compute Cloud (Amazon EC2) to quickly scale compute capacity, both up and down, as the company’s compute requirements change.
+For computing, the company uses Amazon Elastic Compute Cloud (Amazon EC2) instances—running on Intel Xeon processors designed to power compute-intensive workloads—to quickly scale compute capacity, both up and down, as the company’s compute requirements change.
 Prezi relies on AWS Config for security and governance.
 AWS Config tracks configuration changes to Prezi’s resources in AWS and sends notifications whenever resources are created, modified, or deleted.
 Prezi has also created AWS Config rules to govern provisioning and configuration of its resources in AWS.
 Prezi also relies on AWS CloudTrail for its security and compliance-auditing needs.
 AWS CloudTrail logs AWS API activity in Prezi’s accounts and stores important information such as the AWS API call, identity of the AWS API caller, and time.
 These logs can be analyzed for security analysis or even compliance auditing.

 Additionally, Prezi moved two of its most critical back-end services to AWS Elastic Beanstalk, which deploys and scales web applications and services automatically.
 This lets Prezi’s developers worry less about managing infrastructure.
 Prezi is also planning to move the rest of its infrastructure to AWS with Elastic Beanstalk.
 Using Elastic Beanstalk’s multicontainer Docker support, which is provided by Amazon EC2 Container Service (Amazon ECS), Prezi aims to create a microservices architecture that would let its developers easily spin up customized development environments without worrying about the complexities of provisioning infrastructure.